CARE Moments

 31.8%

 median gender pay gap in construction — one of the highest of any Australian industry.
-Men are 78% of the sector.
+Men are 87% of the sector.

 WGEA, 2024

 These are not edge cases.
-They are structural patterns playing out right now — on your projects, in your teams.
-When more than one in three pregnant women in construction experiences discrimination, we have to assume this is happening in every organisation, including yours.
+They are structural patterns — playing out right now, on your projects, in your teams.
+When more than one in three pregnant women in construction experiences discrimination, this is not happening elsewhere.
+It is happening here.
+In a sector already in a critical skills shortage, this is not a diversity problem.
+It is a business-critical one.

 Retention is not just cheaper than recruitment.
 It is the only sustainable path to gender balance in construction.